 3. Do you require a hard timber and a hard wearing coating?

 This is often a question not asked, however, it is important to answer at the specification stage.
-If your design is in an area of high wear and tear, meaning potential contact from feet, people or items being carried, the hardness of the timber and the coating serves to protect the timber surface will need to be considered.
-Contours is made of Tas oak as it is a hard timber for internal use.
+If your design is in an area of high wear and tear or high traffic the hardness of the timber and the coating used to protect the timber surface will need to be considered.
+Contours is made of Tasmanian Oak, a hard timber for internal use.
 Pine is a very soft timber and can be dented easily (great for ceilings, and is great value for money!).
 Contours can be finished with standard or industrial strength coatings that offer moisture and scratch resistance protection.
 Contact us for further advice or a recommended contractor.

 4. The design profile you desire?

 Timber is a very versatile material as it can moulded to achieve textured profiles or unique shapes.
 If you are looking for something unique perhaps a Custom moulded lining is more suitable.
 The Porta Contour linings are made to a size that ensure stability, availability, limited waste and concealed joints however we understand that this may not always suit your design requirements.
-Custom profiles are not substantially more expensive than the range we stock, a misconception I often hear.
+Custom profiles are not substantially more expensive than the range we stock.
 The price is impacted by the timber species, thickness, width and quantities.
 We can help to meet your deadlines and importantly desired profile and finishing requirements.
 Start talking to us early so we can help you understand the options available and meet your deadlines.
 (Please note that Minimum Order Quantities do apply for custom projects)